Trading Taxes in the UK

 Despite being one of the hardest areas to make an accurate determination on, this is a key component.

-If HMRC believes your motivation for trading is to generate profits, this will impact on whether they consider your activity as trading for the purposes of taxation.
+If HMRC believes your motivation for trading is to generate profits, this will impact whether they consider your activity as trading for taxation.

 Of course, they do not simply take your word for it.
 Instead, they look at the facts surrounding your transactions.
 They may consider the following: